FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Experiments and Analyses

-In Table \ref{tab:rxrx1result}, we compare FRAug with FedAvg, FedBN, and HarmoFL \cite{jiang2022harmofl}, which is a concurrent work that proposed a strong FL method tailored for heterogeneous medical images, and report the average validation accuracy of clients owning data from the same domain (cell type).
+In \cref{tab:rxrx1result}, we compare FRAug with FedAvg, FedBN, and HarmoFL \cite{jiang2022harmofl}, which is a concurrent work that proposed a strong FL method tailored for heterogeneous medical images, and report the average validation accuracy of clients owning data from the same domain (cell type).
 We observe that FRAug outperforms all competitors over all settings with different numbers of clients and different data amounts.
-We highlight the performance improvements achieved by FRAug compared with the baselines, i.e., when 8, 12, and 16 clients join the federated collaborative training, our approach surpasses the other methods by at least 3.04\%, 2.81\%, and 1.21\%, respectively.
-These results indicate the effectiveness of FRAug on settings with larger quantities of training data as well as its scalability to the scenarios with more clients involved in the FL.
+We highlight the performance improvements achieved by FRAug compared with the baselines, \ie, when 8, 12, and 16 clients join the federated collaborative training, our approach surpasses the other methods by at least 3.04\%, 2.81\%, and 1.21\%, respectively.
+These results indicate the effectiveness of FRAug on settings with larger quantities of training data as well as its scalability to the complex real-world FL scenarios with more clients.